johndgpaz/ABCCollegeAccountingSystem/README.md

 # What I Learned

 * Use file management to create local database
-* Store, edit and delete from local database
+* Create, Read, Update and Delete from local database
 * Mask password while entering password